mgovers/thesisRPR/README.md

 	contains the information about the additional channel exchange), and information about possible Reggeization procedures of this particle.
        -in struct Observable: added field mintmanager instance of MintManager

+29/11/2016:
+   TCalculatedConsistendCoeff.cpp:
+       -in CalcA1(...) and CalcA2(...): -implemented version with Mint.
+Debug: inconsistency with old model in CalcA1(...): in old model, no minus sign appeared for s-channel Born exchange, but in own calculations one did appear.
+	NOTE: CalcA5(...)
+NOT YET IMPLEMENTED!!!!! => not yet tested
+	ALSO: no implementation of observ.mintmanager (part of args of CalcAi(...) ) was made yet => must be fixed before testing...